moaazsidat/ml-notes/fastai/lesson_1.md

     - all reviews are concated
     - 64 million words into 64 sections
     - a matrix which is 64 columns, 10 million block, so 10M x 64, each represents a batch
-    - batch is length 64, each sequence of up to length 70
+    - batch is length 64, each sequence of up to length 70 (this is randomized to "shuffle" in each epoch)
     - next(iter(...)) gives a 75x64
     - each column contains multiple sentences
     - vocab is a tensor - all the possilbe tokens